 If I am not mistaken the full package costs $207.95.

-3) The system introduced in sales video vs. the real product
+3) The system introduced in the sales video vs. the real product

 In the sales video, you are promised that the AppCoiner program monetizes all of your app reviews for you automatically using banner ads and affiliate links.